 A Brief History

-On September 7, 1776, American revolutionary Ezra Lee attempted to use his invention, a submarine he called the Turtle, in combat.
+On September 7, 1776, American revolutionary Ezra Lee attempted to use a submarine called the Turtle in combat.
 The hand powered little one man sub did not perform as expected, and Lee was unable to attach his offensive explosive charge to a British warship.
 Twice in the past we have used this example and the B-32 Dominator to make a list of 10 Underperforming Weapons and 5 More Underperforming Weapons.
 Today we take this opportunity to list another 5 weapons that disappointed the people meant to use them.
-What weapons or weapon systems would you add to the list?

 1. M-4 Sherman Tank, 1942.